nativeflowteam/documentation/.github/ISSUE_TEMPLATE/blog_update.md

 ---
-name: 💻 Website Features
+name: � Blog Update
-about: Have an idea to improve our documentation website?
-Suggest new features or enhancements here!
+about: Have an update for our blog?
+Suggest your changes here!
-title: "Website: "
+title: "Blog: "
-labels: "Website, Needs Triage"
+labels: "Blog, Needs Triage"
 assignees: ""
 ---